Home

 Oats were used in many dishes, and porridge was probably one of the most common and versatile meals that the ancient Scots came up with.

-Traditional Scottish porridge is made with 'porridge oats' (medium ground oatmeal, NOT 'quick cooking' or 'rolled' varieties), water and salt.
 The oatmeal is added to boiling water and then boiled slowly with constant stirring to prevent lumps (lumpy porridge isn't good!).
 Salt is usually added about 2/3 of the way through the cooking process.
 It's served with creamy milk and, if you like, a little more salt on top!

 Today many people prefer 'sweetened' porridge (or oatmeal as it's known in the US), and sugar, syrup or honey is often added to the unflavored variety.
 But that isn't the way Scottish porridge is made.

-In more ancient times, Porridge may have been one of the worlds' first 'take-away' or fast-foods!
 That's because the ancient Scots would cook up a huge pot of porridge, then let it cool and 'set', before cutting it into slices which they would put in a sack (or even their pockets) to be eaten later on that day!

 Scottish Food Today

-It's interesting to note that although these days we don't have to rely on food that is locally-grown, raised, or hunted, traditional Scottish foods really haven't changed very much over time.
+Although these days we don't have to rely on food that is locally-grown, raised, or hunted, traditional Scottish foods really haven't changed very much over time.

 But, of course there's a lot more variety available, the influence of more exotic cultures, and newer methods and techniques for preparing meals.